 This is particularly useful for large organizations with different types of “audiences” or employee groups.
 For example, all staff who work in a particular state or country if you’re a multinational.
 Or if you’re in a complex industry such as health you may have employees with different communication needs such as doctors, nurses, allied health professionals, administration staff, etc.

 Determine questions you want these groups to answer, such as how they feel about working for the company, do they feel they get sufficient information, do they feel they have adequate training opportunities and so on.
-You can then evaluate whether there are groups that need extra attention and develop strategies and follow up with future measurements to determine if there’s been an improvement.
+You can then evaluate whether there are groups that need extra attention and develop appropriate communication KPIs and strategies and follow up with future measurements to determine if there’s been an improvement.

 For example, administration staff may feel that they are kept informed, but nurses may not.
 Or employees in your Chicago office may be happy with their workplace, but morale could be tanking in the Seattle outpost.
 These nuances can be hard to determine when you survey the organization as a whole.